Rohitpatel29/whatsapp-chatbot/README.md

-# WhatsApp Chatbot Backend Simulation using Spring Boot
+# WhatsApp Chatbot Backend (Spring Boot)

 This is a small backend project that simulates a WhatsApp chatbot webhook using Spring Boot.
 It accepts a JSON request, reads the `message` field, and returns a simple reply.

 ## Features

-- REST endpoint for webhook: 'POST /webhook'
+- REST endpoint: POST /webhook
 - Simple chatbot rules:
-  - 'Hi' -> 'Hello'
+  - Hi -> Hello
-  - 'Bye' -> 'Goodbye'
+  - Bye -> Goodbye
-  - anything else -> 'I didn't understand that'
+  - anything else -> I didn't understand that
 - Logs every incoming message using SLF4J (so you can see requests in the console)

 ## Tech Stack used